GENERAL

 Access from Kansai area, Osaka, Kyoto or Kobe, to Tokyo Izu Islands, Japan JR Pass, flight, kansai map

-If you are traveling from the Kansai area to the Izu Islands, there are basically two options: using the Shinkansen (bullet train), local transportation, and ships; or opting for planes, local transportation, and ships/planes (There're buses but we won't talk about it for this time).
+If you are traveling from the Kansai area to the Izu Islands, there are basically two options: using the Shinkansen (bullet train), local transportation, and ships; or opting for planes, local transportation, and ships/planes (There are buses but we won't talk about it for this time).
 The choice between the two methods depends on the island you want to get to, travel time, and cost.

-Traveling by Shinkansen from the Kansai area
+1. Traveling by Shinkansen from the Kansai area

 Access from Kansai area, Osaka, Kyoto or Kobe, to Tokyo Izu Islands, Japan JR Pass, shinkansen